ajaymittur/WhatsappSpammer/README.md

 # WhatsappSpammer
-Simple CLI to Spam a Whatsapp Group or Contact
+Simple CLI to spam a whatsapp group or contact with a specified message.

 ## To Run
 1. Run `pip install selenium` in a terminal